WORDS BY STEPHEN YU

 Fear Of God Trackpants

 With zipped cuffs as standard, so they stack better over your sneakers, Fear of God track pants are one of Lorenzo’s most popular designs.
-They can be worn fully-zipped up to maximise the bunched-over-the-shoe look, or unzipped for a more flared silhouette.
+They can be worn fully-zipped up to maximize the bunched-over-the-shoe look, or unzipped for a more flared silhouette.

 Fear of God track pants are extremely slim fitting, with a tight fit through the thigh and calf, however the waistband tends to be a looser fit.
 Basically, if you have a larger waist you’re safe to stay true-to-size, but if you have a smaller waist you may be best sizing down.
 If you have larger legs though, you’ll need to size up, but expect a very baggy waistband.